 Few divorcing couples agree on every term, but many find a way to hammer out terms that they are both willing to sign off on – with the professional legal counsel of their respective Chicago divorce attorneys.
-A contested divorce ultimately means that there is one or more divorce terms that the couple is unable to negotiate without turning to the court.
+A contested divorce ultimately means that there are one or more divorce terms that the couple is unable to negotiate without turning to the court.

 While few divorces are smooth sailing, contested divorces tend to be the most complicated and contentious of all.
 It’s important to note, however, that if your divorcing spouse refuses to negotiate in good faith, a contested divorce in which the court intervenes on your behalf may be your best option.